-- 5.3.14 Section 421 of the UK Companies Act 2006 requires the preparation of a Remuneration Report containing certain information about the directors' remuneration in accordance with the requirements of Part 4 and Schedule 8 of Statutory Instrument 2008 No. 410.
-Certain of the information is subject to audit (see Part 3 of Schedule 8 of SI 2008 No. 410) and will be referred to in the audit opinion. - 5.3.15 The States of Jersey shall include information under the headings in SI 2008 No. 410 to the extent that they are relevant.
-(For example, the Performance graph required in Part 2 of Schedule 8 will not be applicable) There is a presumption that information about named individuals will be given in all circumstances and all disclosures in the remuneration report will be consistent with those in the financial statements.
-Non-disclosure is acceptable only where publication would: - prejudice the rights, freedom or legitimate interest of the individual; or - cause or be likely to cause substantial damage or substantial distress to the individual or another, and that damage or distress would be unwarranted, which for entities covered by the requirements of this Manual include where an individual may be at risk if his or her name is disclosed.
+- 5.3.20 Section 421 of the UK Companies Act 2006 requires the preparation of a Remuneration Report containing certain information about the directors' remuneration in accordance with the requirements of Part 4 of Schedule 8 of Statutory Instrument 2008 No. 410.
+Certain information is subject to audit (see Part 5 of Schedule 8 of SI 2008 No. 410) and will be referred to in the audit opinion. - 5.3.21 The States of Jersey shall include information under the headings in SI 2008 No. 410 to the extent that they are relevant.
+(For example, the line graph required in Part 3 of Schedule 8 will not be applicable). - 5.3.22 There is a presumption that information about named individuals will be given in all circumstances and all disclosures in the remuneration report will be consistent with those in the financial statements.
+Non-disclosure is acceptable only where publication would: - prejudice the rights, freedom or legitimate interest of the individual; or - cause or be likely to cause substantial damage or substantial distress to the individual or another, and that damage or distress would be unwarranted.

+which for entities covered by the requirements of this Manual include where an individual may be at risk if his or her name is disclosed.
 Where non-disclosure is agreed, the fact that certain disclosure has been omitted should be disclosed.

-5.3.16 The following interpretations apply:
+5.3.23 The following interpretations apply:

-- a) salaries should be disclosed in bands of £5,000 for officials and actual amounts for ministers.
+- salaries should be disclosed in bands of £5,000 for officials and actual amounts for ministers.
 Salary and allowances covers both pensionable and non-pensionable amounts and includes, but may not necessarily be confined to: gross salaries; overtime; recruitment and retention allowances; private-office allowances or other allowances and any ex-gratia payments.
 It does not include amounts which are a reimbursement of expenses directly incurred in the performance of an individual's duties.
-Where applicable, performance pay or bonuses payable should be separately reported from salaries, in bands of £5000; - if a payment for compensation for loss of office (paid or receivable) has been made under the terms of an approved Compensation Scheme, the fact that such a payment has been made should be disclosed; - c) the estimated value of non-cash benefits (benefits in kind) should be disclosed to the nearest £100; and - d) the median earnings of the States workforce and the ratio between this and the earnings of the highest paid employee.
-The calculation is based on the full-time equivalent staff of the States at the reporting period end date on an annualised basis.
-The States shall disclose information explaining the calculation, including the causes of significant variances where applicable.
+Where applicable, performance pay or bonuses payable should be separately reported from salaries, in bands of £5,000: - b) if a payment for compensation for loss of office (paid or receivable) has been made under the terms of an approved Compensation Scheme, the fact that such a payment has been made should be disclosed; - c) the estimated value of non-cash benefits (benefits in kind) should be disclosed to the nearest £100; and - d) the median earnings of the States workforce and the ratio between this and the earnings of the highest paid employee.
+The calculation is a form of average, representing a theoretical individual that half of employees earned more than, and half earned less than.
+Individuals who work part time or on a Zero Hours contract, or who worked for part of the year are included in this calculation which is based on actual amounts paid. - e) the information on pensions should be disclosed as follows: - the real increase during the reporting year in the pension and (if applicable) related lump sum at retirement age in bands of £2,500; - the value at the end of the reporting year of the accrued pension and (if applicable) related lump sum at retirement age in bands of £5,000;